zisismaras/pipeproc/README.md

 This is how you add logs to a topic.
 The topic will be created implicitly when its first log is committed.
-Multiple logs can be commited in a batch, either in the same topic or to different topics, in that case the write will be an atomic operation and either all logs will be successfully written or all will fail.
+Multiple logs can be committed in a batch, either in the same topic or to different topics, in that case the write will be an atomic operation and either all logs will be successfully written or all will fail.

 #### commit examples